 - Make relaxation your goal, not sleep.
 If you find it hard to fall back asleep, try a relaxation technique such as visualization, deep breathing, or meditation, which can be done without even getting out of bed.
 Remind yourself that although they’re not a replacement for sleep, rest and relaxation still help rejuvenate your body.

-- Relaxation CDs can help as they use a hypnotic voice to guide you through muscle relaxation and soothing music and sound effects to relax your brain.
+- Relaxation/meditation apps such as Calm and Headspace can help as they use a hypnotic voice to guide you through muscle relaxation and soothing music and sound effects to relax your brain.
 Ask me for my free CD which has 3 progressive muscle relaxation (PMR) exercises on them which range from 10 – 20 minutes long.
 If you tend to be anxious anyway, it is good to practice progressive muscle relaxation during the day to re-set your emotional levels throughout the day.
 Practice also makes it easier to do at nighttime if you need it.
-If you don’t have a CD to listen to, start with your toes, tense them as you breath in, hold, and relax them as you breathe out.
+If you don’t have a guided meditation to listen to, start with your toes, tense them as you breath in, hold, and relax them as you breathe out.
 Work your way up and around your body, tensing and relaxing.
 If you are still awake after going all the way round, start again at your toes….

 - Go to your “happy place”.
 Yes, this really works!
 Visualizing places you associate with a sense of peace, slows down your breathing and distracts your mind from whatever is keeping you awake.
 Or if you enjoy doing something, imagine yourself going through the steps i.e. if you like to do yoga, picture yourself going through the sequence of poses you do in class or the steps it takes to bake your favorite cake.